Point-line geometries related to binary equidistant codes: Introduction

 \item if $n=4m-1=2^{k}-1$, then the maximal singular subspaces of the geometry correspond to binary simplex codes of dimension $k$; for $m=2$ we obtain a polar space. \end{itemize} The main result (Theorem \ref{theorem-aut}) states that automorphisms of the geometry are induced by coordinate permutations (monomial linear automorphisms) of the corresponding vector space except the cases when $n=4m-1$ or $n=4m$ for which additional automorphisms induced by non-monomial linear automorphisms arise.
 Note that the first exceptional case includes the geometry of simplex codes.

-If $n\ge 3m+1$ and $m\ne2$, then the collinearity graph of our geometry contains maximal cliques different from maximal singular subspaces.
-It follows from \cite{Ryser} that such a clique contains no more than $n$ elements and is a symmetric block design if the number of elements is equal to $n$.
+If $n\ge 3m+1$ and $m\ne2$, then the collinearity graph of our geometry contains maximal cliques which are not maximal singular subspaces.
+It follows from \cite{Ryser} that the cardinality of such a clique is not greater than $n$ and in case it is $n$ its elements are blocks of a certain symmetric block design.

 The geometries in question can be also considered as partial Steiner triple systems ($\psts$) embedded in Steiner triple systems ($\sts$) which are projective spaces over the two-element field.
 There are many papers devoted to embeddings of $\psts$'s in $\sts$'s, e.g.\ \cite{embPSTS}.
 Our result is related to \cite{Cameron}, where embeddings of $\psts$'s in $\sts$'s satisfy the property that every $\psts$ automorphism can be extended to an $\sts$ automorphism (Remark \ref{rem-psts}).